Spain–Venezuela relations: High-level visits

+Prince Ferdinand of Bavaria in Caracas; 1921.

+President Carlos Andrés Pérez and Prime Minister Felipe González in Madrid; 1990.

 Bilateral agreements

 Over the years, several agreements and treaties have been signed by both nations such as a Treaty of Commerce and Navigation (1882); Air Transportation Agreement (1972); Technical Cooperation Agreement (1974); Cultural Cooperation Agreement (1976); Extradition Treaty (1990); Agreement on Visa Suppression (1995) and an Agreement to avoid Double-Taxation (2008).

 Transportation

 There are direct flights between Spain and Venezuela through the following airlines: Air Europa and Iberia.

 Trade

-In 2019, trade between Spain and Venezuela totaled €993 millions.
+In 2024, trade between Spain and Venezuela totaled €2.3 billion.
 Spanish exports to Venezuela include: food, automobile parts and electronic equipment.
 Venezuelan exports to Spain include: oil, fish, aluminum, chemical based products, iron and cacao.
 Spanish multinational companies such as Banco Bilbao Vizcaya Argentaria, Mapfre and Zara operate in Venezuela.